 Growth of $10 Million

-After ten years, the tax-efficient investment grows to $26 million, while the tax inefficient investment grows to roughly $20 million, a difference of 30% in wealth.
+After 10 years, the tax-efficient investment grows to $26 million.
+The tax-inefficient investment grows to roughly $20 million, a difference of 30% in wealth.
 After 20 years, the wealth difference is even more pronounced.
 The tax-efficient strategy grows to more than $67 million, while the strategy that gets taxed every year grows to around $39 million, a 74% difference in wealth just from minimizing taxes.

 How does this apply to the IncomePlus Fund?
 The goal of the IncomePlus Fund is to deliver a 10% annualized return each year with little to no tax consequences.
 Income generated from the Fund will be partially or fully shielded from taxes via depreciation, which means there will be almost no taxable income on the 6% annual distribution, once the fund is fully stabilized.
 The other 3% to 5% in appreciation grows tax free.
 And, investors can take advantage of compounding returns by simply reinvesting their distributions.